Please feel free to comment on my review.

 On Disc 7 of the ‘Doctor Who – The Collection – Season 26’ Blu-ray, the ‘Endgame’ documentary can be found on there.

 The new special features on Blu-ray include the ‘Sophie Aldred: In Conversation’ interview with Matthew Sweet; the ‘Showman: The Life of John Nathan-Turner’ documentary and ‘The Seventh Doctor Revisited’ 50th anniversary documentary.
-There’s the ‘Who Peter: 1963-1989’ documentary (taken from ‘The Horns of Nimon’ DVD) and ‘The Promise’ Season 26 Blu-ray trailer.
+There’s the ‘Who Peter – Partners in Time’ documentary (which is taken from ‘The Horns of Nimon’ DVD) and ‘The Promise’ Season 26 Blu-ray trailer.

 On the PDF front, there are BBC Enterprises sales sheets.
 The ‘Search Out Science’ children’s school programme item and the ‘Destiny of the Doctors’ footage with Anthony Ainley aren’t included in the Season 26 Blu-ray box set.
 The ‘Little Girl Lost’ documentary about Ace is now included on the ‘Ghost Light’ Blu-ray disc for Season 26 of ‘Doctor Who’.